GabiP/ONEScheduler/README.md

 ONEScheduler is a maven project and for running it just download or clone the project and run it in your IDE.

 ONEScheduler can be used in two modes:
-(You can switch between these two modes in the configuration file under "useXml" field)
+(You can switch between these two modes in the configuration file under "testingMode" field)
-- connecting to OpenNebula and obtaining the xml files from OpenNebula (useXml=false)
+- connecting to OpenNebula and obtaining the xml files from OpenNebula (testingMode=false)
-- providing the xml files in form of "hostpool.xml", "vmpool.xml" etc. (useXml=true) (This mode will be used for the simulations)
+- providing the xml files in form of "hostpool.xml", "vmpool.xml" etc. (testingMode=true) (This mode will be used for the simulations)

 For connecting to OpenNebula you need to fill the "secret" and "endpoint" field in configuration file.
 - "secret" - A string containing the ONE user:password tuple.
 Can be null.